 After all of this preparation, make sure you stay safe on the road as well.
 It’s essential to drive safely and not text and drive (or talk and drive), no matter who is in your car or what they’re doing.
 Make sure that you keep yourself and your dog safe by staying vigilant behind the wheel.

 If it Starts to Get Hot, Roll the Windows Down

-If it’s going to be a sunny day and you’re going somewhere further away, it might be a good idea to not leave your dog in the car for too long.
-On hot days, especially with black or dark-tinted windows, it can sometimes get scorching in there!
-Make sure to take breaks when you can, roll the windows down when you’re parked somewhere safe and don’t leave them in there for too long.
+If it’s going to be a sunny day and you’re going somewhere further away, it might be a good idea not to leave your dog in the car for too long.
+It can sometimes get scorching on hot days, especially with black or dark-tinted windows!
+Make sure to take breaks when you can, roll the windows down when you’re parked somewhere safe and don’t leave them there for too long.

 There’s nothing like hitting the open road with your pup at your side.
-With these tips in mind, it’ll be easy to make sure that they are comfortable and safe while you’re on the road.
+With these tips in mind, it’ll be easy to ensure they are comfortable and safe while you’re on the road.
 Make sure to take lots of pictures and videos while you’re away from home so that they can experience the fun, too!

 You’ll find that there are many things to consider when you’re travelling with your dog.
 Whether it’s for two hours or two days, make sure you’ve prepared and planned everything from how they will be secured in the car to what type of food and water sources they should have available, if possible.